Academics

 Information for Transfer Students Not Offered Admission

 We employ faculty-approved selection criteria of transfer applicants.
-Students coming from California community colleges remain our top priority in selecting transfer students.
+Students coming from the California community colleges remain our top priority in selecting transfer students.
 However, lower-division transfers and second-baccalaureate students are also considered, as are transfer students from colleges other than California community colleges.

-Students applying for fall admission are required to complete all in progress fall coursework with a grade of C or better.
+Students applying for fall admission are required to complete all in-progress fall coursework with a grade of C or better.

 No. We hold all transfers to the same standards for admission, regardless of geographic location.
 Students transferring from the California community colleges remain the highest priority in our selection process.
 However, lower-division applicants and second-baccalaureate applicants are also considered, as are transfer students from colleges other than California community colleges.